 After the expulsion of the Obrenović dynasty from Serbia in 1842, over the next 130 years, the building housed various state institutions.
-In the 1970s, the Belgrade city authorities decided to transform it into a museum, in accordance with its historical, artistic and heritage value.
-After restoration and reconstruction in 1980, the Princess Ljubica’s Residence became a part of the Belgrade City Museums.
+But, the Belgrade city authorities decided to transform it into a museum in the 1970s, in accordance with its historical and artistic values.
+Thus, after the restoration and reconstruction in 1980, the Princess Ljubica’s Residence became part of the Belgrade City Museums.

 The permanent exhibition “The Interiors of the 19th-Century Homes in Belgrade” was set up in September 1980.

-The permanent exhibition illustrates the emergence and development of high bourgeois culture.
+It illustrates the emergence and development of the high bourgeois culture.
 It also portrays the way of life and the habitation style in the 19th-century Belgrade.

 The padded set was made of wood in the early Biedermeier style.
 At the time, it was popular among the bourgeois class in Central Europe.